Theo-Deffenbaugh/ITAPS-Wiki/@ITAPS Overview/Leading Companies In WFE.md

-Based on the latest market data and industry reports, the leading companies in Workforce Engagement (WFE) include:
+Based on the latest market data and industry reports, the leading companies in Workforce Engagement (WFE) include, which is closely related to [[WFE (workforce engagement) versus CX automation]]

 ## Top WFE Vendors